Matt Olson Preview, Player Props: Braves vs. Cardinals

 Matt Olson At The Plate

-- Olson has picked up a hit in 66.9% of his 136 games this season, with more than one hit in 27.2% of them.
+- Olson has reached base via a hit in 92 games this year (of 137 played), and had multiple hits in 37 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.